lolibrary/lolibrary/readme.md

 ### Hostnames

 Add a dns resolver such as dnsmasq to resolve all `.test` domains to localhost.
-This will be needed! (`setup.sh`, again, does this automatically on mac).
+This will be needed! (`setup.sh`, again, does this automatically on Mac).

+On windows, you can get away with just adding `lolibrary.test` to your hosts file pointing to `127.0.0.1`

 ## Security Vulnerabilities